abi-sheks/mutter-cli/README.md

 Use `change-ownership server_name new_owner` to give your owner rights to `new_owner`.
 ## Leave a server
 Use `leave-server server_name` to leave a server.
 Note that yu must relinquish your ownership rights using `change-ownership` first before leaving a server if you are its owner.

+# DMs

+## Sending direct messages to other users
+Use `dm receiver_name` and enter the message upon being prompted.
+Use `show-dms user` to show dm history with the user mentioned. (requires login).
+## Seeing DM history between two users
+Use `show-dms other_party` to see your DM history with `other_party`.